rogeryeosgit/DevoProject/Notes.md

 - Looking through authentication again to see if I can verify token through Firebase Admin SDK.
 Is Axios using https?

+## 21 Aug 2020

+- Dealing with Axios https.

+- Used mkcert to make a localhost cert and CA for dev purposes.

+- Tried using this, https://stackoverflow.com/questions/56966137/how-to-run-nuxt-npm-run-dev-with-https-in-localhost but didn't work out. mkcert needs to be done in project folder for keys to be in folder.

+- Finally used this in the end https://stackoverflow.com/questions/55440261/nuxt-js-problem-with-server-side-api-call-with-https to overcome localhost certificate trusting issues

+- There is a difference between Intermediate Certification Authorities and Trusted Root Certification Authorities.
+Place CA certs in TRCA.

+- Question regarding httpOnly cookie. if I use it, I lose the ability to check for "logged in" users on client side.
+What should I do?

+- Using token because cookie information changes order?
+Seems strange.

+- Reading firebase admin sdk docs.

+- When I send token to FB server, I get a uid.. but what do i check for to ensure user is who he claims to be?
+I can use email returned from check to ensure that email has not been changed.

+- Generated a key for firebase proj.
+Trying to see what I can verify using returned data

+- https://github.com/gerywahyunugraha/heroku-google-application-credentials-buildpack this will come in handy for deploying in heroku for google cred.

+- Need to think through abit more what I actually want to verify from the client end.

 ## Running TODO LIST

 - Implementing encryption between client and server communication and server encryption to other servers